-[We’re pleased to welcome authors Jatin Pandey and Biju Varkkey of the Indian Institute of Management.
-They recently published an article in Business & Society entitled “Impact of Religion-Based Caste System on the Dynamics of Indian Trade Unions: Evidence From Two State-Owned Organizations in North India,” which is currently free to read for a limited time.
-Below, Dr. Pandey reflects on the inspiration for conducting this research:]
+[We’re pleased to welcome author Alan Muller of the University of Groningen.
+Dr. Muller recently published an article in Business & Society entitled “When Does Corporate Social Performance Pay for International Firms?,” which is currently free to read for a limited time.
+Below, Dr. Muller reflects on the impact and innovations of this research:]

 What motivated you to pursue this research?

 What has been the most challenging aspect of conducting your research?
-Were there any surprising findings surprise revelations?
+Were there any surprising findings?

 What advice would you give to new scholars and incoming researchers in this particular field of study?

 Follow your passion!
 But remember that your story, no matter how inspiring to you, will not sell itself.
 Be clear who is in the audience you are speaking to, and how your story matters for them.